Once in a while you need to make your hardware project just ‘look nice’. See how.

 Here are 4 tips to make your design look and feel better!

 Our brain doesn’t like sharp corners.
-It makes the visual experience more alerting other than calm and aesthetic.
+It makes the visual experience more alerting rather than calm and aesthetic.
 And it’s Apple who accustomed us to the feature and made the design look more eye-friendly.
-If you use any 3D modeling software you can see there’s a huge difference regarding the parameter you enter when rounding the element corners.
+If you use any 3D modeling software, you can see there’s a huge difference regarding the parameter you enter when rounding the element corners.

-Now take a look on the corner mathematics.
+Now, take a look at the corner mathematics.
 There’s one extremely important thing to remember: keep all the widths around the corners equal.
 You could easily spoil the design not being careful with the corner radii.